Shropshire Yeomanry

 The Shropshire Yeomanry was a yeomanry regiment of the British Army, first raised in 1795, which served as a cavalry and dismounted infantry regiment in the First World War and as a cavalry and an artillery regiment in the Second World War.
 It was then amalgamated with the Shropshire Royal Horse Artillery.

 In 1969, the regiment was replaced by No. 4 Squadron, 35 (South Midlands) Signal Regiment and the Shropshire Yeomanry Cadre.
 These later formed the Shropshire Yeomanry Squadron of the Queen's Own Mercian Yeomanry before their amalgamation into the Royal Mercian and Lancastrian Yeomanry and subsequent re-subordination to the Royal Yeomanry.

 History

 Formation and early history

 King George V presents a guidon to the Shropshire Yeomanry (1911).

 The Shropshire Yeomanry dates its origins to the French Revolutionary Wars, when volunteer cavalry units were raised throughout the country.
-These small units, which included the Wellington Troop formed in Shropshire in 1795, amalgamated into three larger units, the Shrewsbury Yeomanry Cavalry, the South Shropshire Yeomanry Cavalry and the North Shropshire Yeomanry Cavalry in 1815.
-These larger units consolidated into a single unit in 1872.
+These small units, which included the Wellington Troop formed in Shropshire in 1795, were amalgamated into three larger units, the Shrewsbury Yeomanry Cavalry, the South Shropshire Yeomanry Cavalry and the North Shropshire Yeomanry Cavalry in 1815.
+These larger units were consolidated into a single unit in 1872.

-South Shropshire and Shrewsbury Yeomanry troops were also present during the 1821 Cinderloo Uprising which saw 3,000 colliers in present-day Telford go on strike to protest the lowering of their wages.
+South Shropshire and Shrewsbury Yeomanry troops were also present during the 1821 Cinderloo Uprising, which saw 3,000 colliers in present-day Telford go on strike to protest the lowering of their wages.
 Clashes between the Yeomanry and the workers resulted in the deaths of two strikers whilst another was arrested and later hanged.